SWI-Prolog/rclswi/README.md

 __WARNING__

-> This is not (yet) a useful ROS2 client.
-Currently it only handles
+> This is work in progress.
+Currently it handles
 >
 >   - The publish/subscribe API
 >   - The logging API.
 >   - The services API (client and service).
+>   - A large part of the parameter API
 >   - Most of the low-level action API and work on a more high
 >     level API for action clients.
 >